• Skip to primary navigation

 Don’t be fooled by how old or medieval St. John’s looks.
 Originally built in the Romanesque style, it was eventually updated to reflect a Neo-Gothic style, and the work continues.

-There is no charge to enter and do your own self-guided tour.
+You can do your own self-guided tour.
 You can also drop in for or reserve a spot on one of the Cathedral’s guided tours, as well.

 When you visit, look for the Cathedral’s 3 most beloved congregates, Harry, Jim, and Phil.